Alexander H. Stephens: Later life

 In 1866, Stephens was elected to the United States Senate by the first legislature convened under the new Georgia State Constitution, but was not allowed to take his seat because of restrictions on former Confederates.
-He published a U.S. history in 1868–1870, laying out the Lost Cause of the Confederacy in his view: that secession was legal, and the attacks from the North aggression.
+He published a U.S. history in 1868–1870, laying out the Lost Cause of the Confederacy in his view: that secession was legal, and that Northern States were the aggressors in this conflict.
 The thrust of his legal argument was rejected by the Supreme Court in the 1869 case Texas v.
-White, ruling secession to be unconstitutional.
+White, which ruled that secession was unconstitutional.

 In 1873, Stephens was elected to the United States House of Representatives as a Democrat from the 8th District to fill the vacancy caused by the death of Ambrose R. Wright.
 He was re-elected to the 8th District as an Independent Democrat in 1874, 1876, and 1878, and as a Democrat again in 1880.
 He described himself, on the title page of the 1876 edition of his Compendium, as "Professor Elect of History and Political Science at the University of Georgia."
 He served in the 43rd through 47th Congresses, from December 1, 1873, until his resignation on November 4, 1882.
 On that date, he was elected and took office as governor of Georgia.
 His tenure as governor proved brief; Stephens died on March 4, 1883, four months after taking office.

 Stephens was sickly throughout his life, most painfully from "crippling rheumatoid arthritis and a pinched nerve in his back."
-Though his adult height was 5 ft 7 in, he often weighed less than 100 lb.
+Although his adult height was 5 ft 7 in, he often weighed less than 100 lb.
 Almost all of his former slaves continued to work for him, often for little or no money; whether this decision was voluntary or the result of few other options existing for former slaves in the Deep South is difficult to determine.
 These servants were with him upon his death.
 Although old and infirm, Stephens continued to work on his house and plantation.
 According to a former slave, a gate fell on Stephens while he and another black servant were repairing it, "and he was crippled and lamed up from that time on till he died."
 The veracity of this rumor is difficult to determine as the cited ex-slave was not present when this happened.

+While returning from a trip to Savannah in February, his already poor health further deteriorated from exposure to the elements.
+His last official act as governor was executed on 28 February.
+He died shortly before 3:30 am on 4 March, surrounded by physicians and friends.
+That afternoon, commemorative speeches were made by "prominent citizens" in the Georgia Senate chamber.
+On 6 March, Stephens' body lay in state in the chamber.
+On 8 March, a grand funeral was held, and all citizens of the state were requested to observe the occasion.

+In 1928, Judge Alex Stephens, a nephew, introduced Cyrus Stephens, the last surviving person who had been enslaved by Alexander Stephens, to Georgia governor L. G. Hardman.